giorgiopapini/netdump-devel/README.md

 ```c
 #include <netdump.h>
 ```
+Any function can be named as the developer wishes, but ```protocol_handler_mapping **get_custom_protocols_mapping()``` must be named exactly this way.
+This is because it serves as the API that the Netdump CLI tool executes, netdump specifically looks for this function by name.

 The basic structure of a dissector is the following (example of a custom IPv4 dissector):
 ```c